Bringing your kitten home

 Home sweet home?

 Naturally, you’re familiar with your home surroundings but to your new kitten it can be a bit scary.
 Many kittens will find that first move a stressful experience.
-So you need to do all you can to make her feel at home.
+So you need to do all you can to make them feel at home.

 A snug, safe haven